 Deseret News, January 12, 2015: “A beautiful production full of warmth and endearing moments that will be deeply appreciated.
 Each character in emerging playwright Kenneth Jones’ finely crafted new play leads to a rich theater experience that is being warmly received in its premiere staging.”

-He adds, “I hope that Alabama Story sparks a memory of a beloved book, the person who gave it to you and the day you realized that a turning of the page could be both terrifying and wonderful, and that — on some level, no matter what our differences — we all share the same story.”
+Jones wrote of the play, “I hope that Alabama Story sparks a memory of a beloved book, the person who gave it to you and the day you realized that a turning of the page could be both terrifying and wonderful, and that — on some level, no matter what our differences — we all share the same story.”
+(See playbill notes below.)

 A monologue from Alabama Story was be published in the 2015 edition of “The Best Men’s Monologues” (Smith & Kraus).

-Under the direction of Karen Azenberg, Alabama Story was developed in readings in the Southern Writers’ Project of Alabama Shakespeare Festival (May 2013), Play-By-Play New Reading Festival at Pioneer Theatre Company (April 2013) and NewTACTics New Readings Festival by TACT/The Actors Company Theatre (June 2014).
+Under the direction of Karen Azenberg, Alabama Story was developed in readings in the Southern Writers Project of Alabama Shakespeare Festival (May 2013), Play-By-Play New Reading Festival at Pioneer Theatre Company (April 2013) and NewTACTics New Readings Festival by Off-Broadway’s TACT/The Actors Company Theatre (June 2014).
 Karen Azenberg directed the premiere production at Pioneer Theatre Company.

-Here are playwright’s notes that have appeared in programs and on websites of theatres that have produced Alabama Story.
-This is for public use; feel free to copy, paste or quote.
+Here are playwright’s notes that have appeared in programs and on websites of theaters that have produced Alabama Story.

 In May 2000, while reading the New York Times, I came across the story of Emily Wheelock Reed, the former State Librarian of Alabama who had been challenged by a segregationist state senator in 1959.
 Senator E.O.
 Eddins demanded that a children’s picture book — Garth Williams’ The Rabbits’ Wedding, about a black rabbit marrying a white rabbit — be purged from the shelves of Alabama libraries on the grounds that it promoted race-mixing.
 Their conflict was reported worldwide.
 Before I finished reading the article, I knew this was an idea for a play.